 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal and dried yeast, this looks like the profile of a dry product containing a modest amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and dried yeast (contained in some recipes), this looks like the profile of a dry product containing a moderate amount of meat.

-Royal Canin Veterinary Diets Gastrointestinal is a plant-based dry dog food using a modest amount of named by-product meal as its main source of animal protein.
+Royal Canin Veterinary Diets Gastrointestinal is a grain-inclusive dry dog food using a moderate amount of named by-product meal as its dominant source of animal protein.